IanLeatherbury/innovation-monitor-mobile/README.md

 - [A Python Raspberry Pi App](https://github.com/IanLeatherbury/innovation-monitor-razzberry-pi)
 - [An Azure Function App](https://github.com/IanLeatherbury/innovation-monitor-functions)

-The accompanying projects can be found at the links above.
-This guide will break each repo down individually.

 Here's a look at the app:
 <p align="center">
 <img src="https://github.com/IanLeatherbury/innovation-monitor-mobile/raw/master/imgs/mobile-app-homepage.png" width="400">